Mission Statement

 About the Founder

-Noa Gottlieb is currently a student at Miss Porter’s School in Farmington, Connecticut.
+Noa Gottlieb is a first-year student at UC Berkeley.
 From 2020 to 2021, she was a member of the initial cohort of the US Youth Advisory Council for the United Nations Oceans Decade, a diverse group collaborating to further the UN Ocean Decade goals in a way that best served the members in each of their communities with a commitment to inclusion, outreach, and engagement.
 Ms. Gottlieb was also a co-lead delegate representing the Connecticut chapter of the Ocean Climate Action Platform in lobbying the U.S. Congress to pass the Ocean Based Climate Solutions Act.
 During the summer between her first and second years of high school, she was an intern at the Girguis Lab for Ecophysiology, Biogeochemistry, and Engineering at Harvard University.
-In 2022, she was accepted into the University of California San Diego Research Scholar Marine Science Program, where she is taking courses in marine biology and oceanography.
+In 2022, she was accepted into the University of California San Diego/Scripps Institution of Oceanography Research Scholar Marine Science Program, where she took courses in marine biology and oceanography.
+Ms. Gottlieb co-authored Climate Change and its Implications on the Heat Flux of Rocky Intertidal Organisms, which has been published in the peer-reviewed UC San Diego Journal of Marine Science.
+She returned to the Marine Science Program in the summer of 2023 as a teaching assistant and student mentor.
+Ms. Gottlieb is also the lead author and researcher for Ocean Connect’s “Ocean-Shot” submission to the U.S. National Committee for the Ocean Decade (under the auspices of the National Academies of Sciences, Engineering, and Medicine).
+Ocean Connect’s Ocean-Shot concept is to develop a model program for university-sponsored internships that will afford students from underrepresented backgrounds and communities the opportunity to explore, pursue, and ultimately contribute to ocean science.

 Message from the Founder